commoncrawl/cc-index-table/README.md

 # Common Crawl Index Table

-Provide an index to Common Crawl archives in a tabular format.
+Build and process the [Common Crawl index table](https://commoncrawl.org/2018/03/index-to-warc-files-and-urls-in-columnar-format/) – an index to WARC files in a columnar data format ([Apache Parquet](https://parquet.apache.org/)).

+The index table is built from the Common Crawl URL index files by [Apache Spark](https://spark.apache.org/).
+It can be queried by SparkSQL, [Amazon Athena](https://aws.amazon.com/athena/), Hive and many other big data frameworks and applications.

+This projects provides a comprehensive set of example queries (SQL) and also Java code to fetch and process the WARC records matched by a SQL query.

 ## Build Java tools

 `mvn package`

+## Python and PySpark

+Not part of this project.
+Please have a look at [cc-pyspark](//github.com/commoncrawl/cc-pyspark) for examples how to query and process the tabular URL index with Python and PySpark.

 ## Conversion of the URL index

-A Spark job converts the Common Crawl URL index into a table in [Parquet](http://parquet.apache.org/) or [ORC](https://orc.apache.org/) format.
+A Spark job converts the Common Crawl URL index files (a [sharded gzipped index](https://pywb.readthedocs.io/en/latest/manual/indexing.html#zipnum-sharded-index) in [CDXJ format](https://iipc.github.io/warc-specifications/specifications/cdx-format/openwayback-cdxj/)) into a table in [Parquet](https://parquet.apache.org/) or [ORC](https://orc.apache.org/) format.

 ```
 > APPJAR=target/cc-spark-0.2-SNAPSHOT-jar-with-dependencies.jar